annadoannn/cse15l-lab-reports/lab report 3.md

 103:                considered the views of others.
 We hope our report will encourage our fellow
 ~~~

-`grep -n` returns the line numbers and the line that contains the specified text pattern.
-It's useful if we needed to find a specific line to go back to and edit its contents.
+`grep -n` returns the line and the line text that contains the specified text pattern.
+It's useful if we need to find a specific line to go back to and edit its contents.

 __Example of using `grep -n` on a directory:__
 ~~~